Choosing the right paddle board:

 Surfing: generally a shorter, narrower paddle board with multiple fin set up configurations.
 Higher rocker (rocker is the upward curvature) on the nose and tail.

 Yoga: wider, thicker, longer board.
-More volume and width ads to the stability of the board.
-It also makes it a bit slower.
+More volume and width adds to the stability of the board.
+It also makes it slower.

 Whitewater: similar to surfing, usually thicker and with durable outer coatings.
 Used in rivers with rapids and obstructions/rocks.